jamesm224/ProSynTaxDB-workflow/scripts/README.md

         ./main_run.sh

 8. Then download the output alignments_directory, and use MEGA (concatanate sequence alignments function) to generate a fasta sequence of all genomes
-9. Process this newly generate .fas file into 04_fasttree.slurm to create your phylogeny!
+9. Process this newly generate .fas file into 04_fasttree.slurm to create your phylogeny (customize settings as desired)
-    1. The Fasttree settings are easily changeable too!

             sbatch 04_fasttree.slurm